 Mike Steindorf is Norton Rose Fulbright's Head of Financial Institutions in the United States.

-He is a seasoned first chair trial lawyer with 36 years of experience.
-Mike has tried more than 30 jury cases to verdict in addition to numerous non-jury matters and also achieved countless successful settlements.
+He is a seasoned first chair trial lawyer with 40 years of experience.
+Mike has tried many jury cases to verdict and achieved countless successful settlements.
 Mike is a member of the American Board of Trial Advocates ("ABOTA").
 He handles complex business and commercial litigation and also defends significant injury, death and property damage claims.